openlab-at-city-tech/openlab/wp-content/plugins/wp-document-revisions/readme.txt

 Since queries are often selecting a single taxonomy value, the block provides the possibility to select single values from up to three taxonomies.
 Since there can be more than three taxomomies attached to documents, a filter `document_block_taxonomies` allows the list of taxonomies to be edited to select the taxonomies to be displayed.

-The parameters `numberposts`, `order`, `orderby`, `show_edit` and `new_tab` are directly supported.
+The parameters `numberposts`, `order`, `orderby`, `show_edit`,`new_tab`, `show_thumb` and `show_descr` are directly supported.
 However, since there are many other parameters are possible, as well as differet structures, additional parameters may be entered as a text field as held in the shortcode.

+= Document Taxonomy Changes =

+Note that this section does *not* refer to the terms used within a taxonomy are changed but to changes made when taxonomies are registereed with documents.

+It is possible that the taxonomies associated with documents are changed.
+Since the three taxonomies are chosen when the block is created, then if the taxonomies linked are subsequently changed, then a warning/error message "Taxonomy details in this block have changed." may be seen when the block is output.

+The resolution to this issue is to transform the block to a shortcode and then back to a block again.
+A side effect will be to lose any "supports" properties (see below) that have been used.

 == Document Revisions Shortcode ==